How can I help?

 Provide guidance to students on how to access the list and some of the useful features.
 You can always refer students to the Student Reading List guidance created by the Library.

-2. STRUCTURE YOUR READING LIST
+2. THINK ABOUT THE STRUCTURE AND LENGTH OF YOUR READING LIST

 3. ANNOTATION